DevExpress-Examples/asp-net-web-forms-richedit-custom-save-button/Readme.md

 ## Implementation Details

-1. Create a function where call the [FileSaveCommand.getState](https://docs.devexpress.com/AspNet/js-FileSaveCommand.getState) method to get the state of the default **Save** button.
+1. Create a function where you call the [FileSaveCommand.getState](https://docs.devexpress.com/AspNet/js-FileSaveCommand.getState) method to get the state of the default **Save** button.
 2. Apply the availability state of the default button to your custom **Save** button.

 ```jscript